-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items available to the plan and its participants.
-On October 14, 2008, the Plaintiff filed a motion to alter or amend the court's September 30 ruling and for leave to file an amended complaint, adding new allegations in support of its argument that Fidelity is an ERISA fiduciary.
+Plan Fiduciary Cl aims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items and for leave to file an amended complaint, adding new allegations in support of its argument that Fidelity is an ERISA fiduciary.
 On December 22, 2008, the district court denied the Plaintiff's motion to alter or amend/leave to file amended complaint.
-23. Charters v.
-John Hancock Life Insurance Co., 1:07-CV-11371- NMG, (D. Mass. filed on 7/26/07) Judge Nathaniel M. Gorton Defendant's motion to dismiss denied on 12/21/07 because (a) a reasonable fact finder could determine that the Defendant's right to change the mutual funds included in its lineup of investment options could give rise to ERISA fiduciary status; Plaintiff's Motion for Class Certification is pending (filed 11/14/08).
+22. Charters v.
+John Hancock Life Insurance Co., 1:07-CV-11371- NMG, (D. Mass. filed on 7/26/07) Judge Nathaniel M. Gorton Defendant's motion to dismiss denied on 12/21/07 because (a) a reasonable fact finder could determine that the Defendant's right to change the mutual funds included in its lineup of investment options could give rise to ERISA fiduciary status; (b) Plaintiff had standing to assert claims on behalf of trustees of other plans; and On September 30, Plaintiff's Motion for Class Certification is pending (filed 11/14/08).
 Defendant filed a motion for summary judgment as to the claims asserted in Plaintiff's class action complaint on March 7, 2008.
-Defendant alleges that it is not a fiduciary and, even if it were found to be a fiduciary, Defendant did not breach any fiduciary duties or engage in any prohibited In his complaint, the Plaintiff alleged that Defendant, which managed the plans' assets in separate accounts, received revenue sharing payments to which it was not entitled, because the amount of such payments exceeded the amount by which Defendant reduced certain administrative fees and/or exceeded the fees authorized in group annuity contracts issued by Defendant to its plan clients.
-On September 30, 2008, the court granted the plaintiff's motion for partial summary judgment, finding that Hancock is an ERISA fiduciary because (a) Hancock retained discretion to set and modify the amount of its administrative fees charged to its plan clients (b) Hancock retained discretion to substitute mutual funds offered as investments to its plan clients, and, in the event Hancock's clients rejected such substitution, they would effectively have no option other than transferring their investments to another Hancock-
+Defendant alleges that it is not a fiduciary and, even if it were found to be a fiduciary, Defendant did not breach any fiduciary duties or engage in any prohibited transactions.
+On June 30, 2008, Plaintiff cross- moved for partial summary judgment on the issue of In his complaint, the Plaintiff alleged that Defendant, which managed the plans' assets in separate accounts, received revenue sharing payments to which it was not entitled, because the amount of such payments exceeded the amount by which Defendant reduced certain administrative fees and/or exceeded the fees authorized in group annuity contracts issued by Defendant to its plan clients.
+1. The court's ruling suggests the fact that Hancock had the discretion to set and modify its administrative maintenance charge was sufficient to confer fiduciary status, whether or not Hancock actually exercised such discretion.
+2. The ruling is another instance where courts appear to be giving little deference to the DOL's "Aetna Letter" and suggests that any deference to the Aetna Letter will require service providers to demonstrate that they have identically adhered to the conditions discussed in that letter.
+On August 21, 2009, the parties agreed to a Stipulation of Dismissal and Judgment, pursuant to which the parties settled this action and the Plaintiff voluntarily dismissed its claims against Hancock in their entirety, with prejudice.
+The parties' Stipulation notes that